 - Additional tax withholding requirements by state

-After you learn your state laws on how often you need to pay your employees, you can set a payroll schedule for your team that keeps you compliant and works for your business.
-A payroll schedule consists of a pay period (how long people work) and a pay date (when people get paid).
+After you learn your state laws on how often you need to pay your employees, you can set a payroll schedule for your team that keeps you compliant and works for your business (the most popular in the United States is a biweekly pay period.
+Common payroll schedules consist of a pay period (how long people work) and a pay date (when people get paid).

 Your employees need to complete new hire paperwork after they accept a job offer.
 The required forms give you the information you need to run payroll, including employment eligibility, tax withholding, and direct deposit information.

 Learn more about the required paperwork in our article on the necessary new hire forms you need for each employee.

 Tip: Homebase hiring and onboarding will send a packet to each of your new hires with all the required forms they need to complete.
 They can even fill out the paperwork online and have it ready to go before their first day.